Wise Review [2023] – 7 Must Knows

 - Large Transfers

-- Customer Support
+- Customer Support (in some situations)

 Cash Transfers

-Cash transfers require middle men and that means extra cost which is usually passed on to you.
+Cash transfers require middle men and that means extra costs which is usually passed on to you.
 Wise doesn’t offer cash transfers because it goes against their mission of “money without borders – instant, convenient, transparent and eventually free.”

-Thankfully, there is a middle ground, and services such as Remitly offer a solution where the recipient can pick up cash or even have their mobile topped-up.
+Thankfully, there is a middle ground, and services such as Remitly offer a solution where the recipient can pick up cash or even have their mobile phone topped-up.

 These companies are able to keep fees low by utilizing their online efficiencies while still providing cash pickup services through partnerships with local banks and money transfer agents.